qsb-dev/quantum-space-buddies/README.md

 QSB is incompatible between game vendors because of how it works at a base level.
 Not because I dislike Steam or Epic.

 Technical explanation : QSB relies on the orders of lists returned by certain Unity methods to be the same on all clients.
 For Unity objects, these are (probably) ordered by AssetID or InstanceID.
 These IDs are different across different game builds.
 The Epic and Steam versions are different builds.
 Therefore, the lists are ordered differently and everything breaks.

-#### Why can't I connect to a server?
-##### For the host :
-- Open port 7777 TCP and UDP on your router.
-If access the internet through multiple layers of routers, the port will need to be opened on every router.
-- Open port 7777 TCP and UDP in and out on your firewall.
-Some AVs might block you editing firewall settings, so check with your specific software.
-- Make sure you are giving your public IPv4 address to your clients.
-##### For the client :
-- Open port 7777 TCP and UDP in and out on your firewall.
-Some AVs might block you editing firewall settings, so check with your specific software.
-- Sometimes, it has helped to change your network profile to "private".
-- Make sure you are putting the right address into the address box.

-If nothing here works, many people have got QSB working through programs such as Hamachi.
-Also make sure you are not running through a VPN while trying to connect.

-Note - _nebula has no idea how Hamachi works and has never used it, so don't ask them for help setting it up!
-As said before, we are tech support for the mod.
-If you cannot connect to someone, or someone cannot connect to you, **that is not QSB's fault.**

 #### Why do I keep getting thrown around the ship?
 Boring boring physics stuff.
 The velocity of the ship is synced, as well as the angular velocity.
 However, this velocity is not also applied to the player.
 (Or it is sometimes.
 I don't 100% know.)
 This means the ship will accelerate, leaving the player "behind".
 Which makes you fly into the walls alot.